-Eyes Wide Shut, thee last film directed by Stanley Kubrick, is a complex film that explores themes of desire, jealousy, fidelity, social masks, and the darkness beneath human facades.
+Eyes Wide Shut, the last film directed by Stanley Kubrick, is a complex narrative that explores themes of desire, jealousy, fidelity, social masks, and the darkness beneath human facades.
 Based on Arthur Schnitzler’s novella Traumnovelle (or Dream Story), the film takes viewers on a journey that is both literal and psychological, blurring the lines between fantasy and reality.

 The phrase “Not Everyone Can Confront Reality” suggests that the full, unfiltered truth of life—its complexities, uncertainties, and darker aspects—can be overwhelming or even unbearable for most people.
 Often, we construct comforting illusions, adopt social facades, or focus on distractions to avoid confronting difficult or uncomfortable truths about ourselves and the world.